samjulien/blog/_posts/2018-06-02-real-time-charts-using-angular-and-d3.markdown

 }
 ```

 In the above snippet, the statements marked with the numbers are the new lines added to the constructor.
 Observe the statement labeled with 3.
 This statement creates a new array instead of updating the field `marketStatus`.
-This is done to let the consuming `app-market-chart` component know about the change when we have an update.
+This is done to let the consuming `app-market-chart` component know about the change when you have an update.

-The last change we need to do to see the chart working is, updating the chart with the new data.
-Open the file `market-chart.component.ts` and add the following method to it:
+The last change you will need to do to see the chart working in real time is to make the flowing data hit the chart.
+To do this, open the `market-chart.component.ts` file and add the following method the `MarketChartComponent` class:

 ```typescript
 updateChart() {